HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Notes

+This chapter contains notes on design and implementation.

 ### Nullification

-A concept found in RISC architectures for reducing pipeline unfrieNdly branches is **nullification**.
-The idea is to "nullify" an instruction on the result of the previous instruction.
-For example, a test instruction sets the nullify bit in the status register to indicate that the follow-on instruction will have no effect on the proecessor state but rather treated as a NOP.
+A concept found in RISC architectures for reducing the cost of pipeline unfriendly branches is **nullification**.
+The idea is to "nullify" an instruction based on the result of the previous instruction.
+For example, a test instruction sets the nullify bit in the status register to indicate that the follow-on instruction will have no effect on the processor state but rather treated as a NOP.
 For experimenting with the concept, the architecture needs a few changes:

-1.) the operand modes will feature for mode 1 a 4-bit field to store the nullifictaion options.
+The operand modes will feature for mode 1 and 2 a 4-bit field to store the nullification options.
 There are at least two options: "never" and "always".
 A value of zero in the field is interpreted as "never".
+Other could be "condition met / not met" for the CMP instruction.

 ```
        <-- operation --> <-  res  -> <opt> <---------------- operand -------------------------------->